 The reel-to-reel recorder received a direct audio input signal from the pavilion PA system, recording only the audio coming in from the two unidirectional microphones.
 This means that Jones and another person could speak into their microphones, and have their voices projected through the loudspeakers in the pavilion for everyone to hear, while the entire audio signal was simultaneously recorded onto a completely independent recording source.
 This was how the Q042 recording was made.

 Like many of the tapes recovered by the FBI in the aftermath of the tragedy, Q042 was recorded over a used tape.
 More specifically, Jonestown survivor Eugene Smith has reported that the hundreds of mixtapes he had made and taken to Jonestown were confiscated by the Jonestown leadership upon his arrival.
-Many other of Smith’s tapes were used in other Jonestown recordings – the transcripts of Q160, of Q192, of Q170, for example, include music after the news or meetings end; and funk/R&B tapes comprise the majority of music tapes ready to be re-purposed – and Q042 was one of them.
+It appears that many of Smith’s tapes were used in other Jonestown recordings – the transcripts of Q160, of Q192, of Q170, for example, include music after the news or meetings end that Smith says made up part of his collection; in addition, funk/R&B tapes comprise the majority of music tapes ready to be re-purposed – and Q042 was one of them.

-The fact that Q042 was recorded over old tape gives us our point of departure in addressing its first anomaly, that is, the sound of seemingly low and slow droning organ music that lasts the entire tape.
+What is clear, is that Q042 was recorded over old tape, which gives us our point of departure in addressing its first anomaly, that is, the sound of seemingly low and slow droning organ music that lasts the entire tape.

 There are two factors contributing to this anomaly, beginning with the tape’s initial recording.
 Set to its “fast” speed setting, the tape had a maximum running time of 22 minutes, or approximately six songs.
 The songs which someone – undoubtedly Eugene Smith – had previously recorded were: “I’m Sorry” by the Delfonics; “The Pain Gets a Little Deeper” by Darrow Fletcher; and “Never Give You Up” by Jerry Butler.